vorakl/TrivialRC/src.docs/content/pages/info.rst

 2. ``-H``, zero or more which run in a sub-shell
 3. ``-D``, zero or more which run in a sub-shell
 4. ``-F``, zero or more which run in a sub-shell
-5. ``bare_command with arguments`` (without an option), zero or only one, takes the whole execution control from the main process
+5. ``bare_command with arguments``,  zero or only one, replaces the main process by calling builtin 'exec' command

 Examples: